 Restricted Stock awards provide participants with rights to shares of stock upon completion of a service period or achievement of Company performance measures.
 During the restriction period all shares are considered outstanding and dividends are paid on the Restricted Stock.
 The Restricted Stock vests over periods from three to ten years from date of grant, although accelerated vesting was provided in certain grants, based on attainment of target prices for the Company's stock or other Company performance measures.
 The Company recognizes compensation expense, measured as the quoted market price of the Restricted Stock on the grant date, on a straight-line basis over the vesting period, with recognition of the cost associated with accelerated vesting upon attainment of the performance measures.
 The unearned compensation is shown as a separate component of shareholders' equity.
-Restricted Stock was \$5.8 million, \$3.6 million and \$2.7 million in 2003, 2002 and 2001, respectively.
+Restricted Stock is cancelled if an employee terminates prior to the vesting date.
+Total compensation expense recognized by the Company for Restricted Stock was \$5.8 million, \$3.6 million and \$2.7 million in 2003, 2002 and 2001, respectively.